murray-williams/rails_bootstrap_boilerplate/README.md

-This is a starter project for RoR 6 and Bootstrap 5 and that uses Postgres for the database
+This is a starter project for Ruby on Rails 6 and Bootstrap 5 that uses a Postgres database.
+Feel free to use this template to kickstart your next Ruby on Rails project.

-Ruby version 3.0.1
+- Ruby version 3.0.1
-Rails Version 6.1.4
+- Rails Version 6.1.4
-Bootstrap 5
+- Bootstrap 5

 ### To get setup
 * Clone this repo